iss000/dflat/Oric/dflat/readme.txt

 				          starting at N and incrementing by 10 (default=10)
 						  <source> is the file to be read in TAP format
 						  <destination> is the text file to be written
+- dfbin2tap		: Takes a binary file format as input and generates a TAP file to allow dflat to load binary data (e.g. to display a screen image).
+				  The default start address is 0xa000 (start of Oric HIRES screen) but binary files can be loaded into other parts of memory as required by using the appropriate parameters in the bload command.
+				  Usage : dfbin2tap <source> <destination>
+- make.ps1		: Powershell build script and assumes gcc installed